Oedema & Lymphedema

 Oedema is often the result of an underlying condition.
 The possible causes are numerous, but can include arthritis, diabetes, heart failure, thyroid disease, liver or kidney disease, lung disease and various medications.
 Additionally, when oedema occurs in the legs, it may be caused by thrombophlebitis, a blood clot, varicose veins or the presence of a cyst.

-There are two main types of lymphoedema: Primary lymphoedema, which develops at birth or shortly after puberty and is associated with faulty genes and Secondary lymphoedema, which is caused by damage to the lymphatic system as a result of an infection, injury or cancer.
-Secondary lymphoedema may develop as a side effect of cancer treatment.
+There are two main types of lymphedema: Primary lymphedema, which develops at birth or shortly after puberty and is associated with faulty genes and Secondary lymphedema, which is caused by damage to the lymphatic system as a result of an infection, injury or cancer.
+Secondary lymphedema may develop as a side effect of cancer treatment.
 Surgery is often necessary to remove lymph glands to prevent a cancer from spreading which can damage the lymphatic system.
 Both conditions can also be exacerbated by being immobile for long periods of time.

 How can extra wide footwear help?

 Since both conditions can result in stiff joints, aching and tender limbs and swollen feet, legs and ankles, the selection of appropriate footwear is key.
 Moderate exercise can help both of these conditions, so making sure that shoes are the correct fit, style and size for your feet is very important.
 It is better to wear a shoe which gently covers the foot, offering an even compression over the top of the foot, therefore preventing swelling down into the foot.
 Look for shoes and house shoes that offer easy access.
 Stretchy shoes that are wide-fitting can be a perfect solution, especially when they are seam-free.
 Similarly, wide-fitting styles that have easy, soft touch fastenings or lace ups can offer comfort and stability to the oedema sufferer.
 It is better to not wear a low cut 'court' style shoe with oedema.